sveltejs/kit/packages/adapter-node/README.md

 > If you need to read the left-most address instead (and don't care about spoofing) — for example, to offer a geolocation service, where it's more important for the IP address to be _real_ than _trusted_, you can do so by inspecting the `x-forwarded-for` header within your app.

+### `BODY_SIZE_LIMIT`

+The maximum request body size to accept in bytes.
+Defaults to 512kb.
+This option does not allow streaming.
+You can disable this option with a value of 0 and implement a custom check in [`handle`](https://kit.svelte.dev/docs/hooks#server-hooks-handle) if you need something more advanced.

 ## Options

 The adapter can be configured with various options: